 You are a freelancer working on a project for many days, but accidentally your hard disk is crashed for a sudden power surge due to an untested power supply failure.
 Or, maybe you are a businessman, working on something worth millions of dollars and suddenly someone deliberately corrupts your data storage or your crucial data stored on a computer hard drive.
 Well, in this era of IT, the majority of people are aware of the life-saving data backup method.
 But still, these phenomena are faced by people of various professions and we know the sinking feeling in these circumstances.
 The dichotomy lies in the types of data backup perceived and the choice should be eclectic.

 Different types of data backup are designed to provide different benefits, offering something for everyone and address different risks, vulnerabilities, and storage needs.
 You can backup your emails, documents, and files on Windows, using back upper media, hardware, or even cloud services at your disposal.
+You can also back up your system by doing the system restore and get protected from any harm.
 The selection of the proper kind of backup for particular situations and implementing an effective backup operation can be quite challenging.

 Types of Data Backup Depending on Backup Strategy